 “You.
 Have.
 No. Brain.”

 These are the some of the first words Guy (Frank Whaley) hears from his new boss Buddy Ackerman (Kevin Spacey in one of his finest roles).
 An ominous beginning to the first day of a new job, right?
-Buddy is the Senior Executive Vice President of Production for Keystone Pictures and Guy is his new personal assistant, a job that has an incredible legacy sending the who have held it to executive level production positions at movie studios like Paramount and Sony and into producing roles for projects like all of the Macauley Culkin action pictures – obviously a much bigger deal in 1994 when this film was released.
+Buddy is the Senior Executive Vice President of Production for Keystone Pictures and Guy is his new personal assistant, a job that has an incredible legacy sending those who have held it to executive level production positions at movie studios like Paramount and Sony and into producing roles for projects like all of the Macauley Culkin action pictures – obviously a much bigger deal in 1994 when this film was released.
 Here’s an example of how “loving” Buddy can be:

-Swimming with Sharks follows Guy’s trials and tribulations as she navigates these difficult waters, trying to stay in Buddy’s good graces all while trying to carve out a place where he can fit himself into the film world that he loves so much.
+Swimming with Sharks follows Guy’s trials and tribulations as he navigates these difficult waters, trying to stay in Buddy’s good graces all while trying to carve out a place where he can fit himself into the film world that he loves so much.
 When asked why he’s working in the movies by producer Dawn Lockard (Michelle Forbes), he answers: “All of my favorite memories have been of movies.”
-Something tells me that after his experience with Buddy, that may well not be the case.
+Something tells me that after his experience with Buddy, that may well not be the case anymore.
 And when Buddy states, “This job is very big on payback,” I’m not sure he saw what was coming next.
 Let’s say this film takes quite an unexpected turn (although it’s set up in the post-opening credits sequence) when Buddy comes between Guy and Dawn, who have become an item.